ehazlett/crate/readme.md

 remote hosts.
 Currently tested on Ubuntu 12.04.
 Similar to the spectacular http://docker.io but written in Python and intended for remote hosts.

+Crate is designed to be a wrapper around Linux containers and use the already existing lxc-tools.
+For example, crate will use the existing methods for building images.
+There are no "pre-built" images to download.
+This is done for security purposes -- you build the containers you want.

 # Setup
 Using a virtualenv is preferred.